So one or more of your databases went into

 RECOVERY PENDING state or in

-SUSPECT mode and you are confused about what to do now in order to fix the issue immediately.
+SUSPECT mode and you are confused about what to do now to fix the issue immediately.

-ONLINE after a scheduled maintenance or due to an unexpected server reboot.
+ONLINE after scheduled maintenance or due to an unexpected server reboot.

 I know you are probably in an incident scenario and on a tight SLA to bring the database back online.
-So, let’s jump into resolving the issue first and make sure to checkout the reason behind it, once database is online.
+So, let’s jump into resolving the issue first and make sure to check out the reason behind it, once the database is online.

 List out the databases which are not online:

 For this demo, we will use a database named

 dbaguides which is currently in